-Because of the variety in rental options, there’s something for every budget.
+Because of the variety of rental options, there’s something for every budget.
 The small rental tents and caravans start at around 50€ per night in high season, safari tents and chalets at around 100€ per night.
-Unlike many other campings, it’s also possible to book rental accommodations for fewer days than the standard week.
+Unlike many other campsites, it’s also possible to book rental accommodations for fewer days than the standard week.

 We stayed in one of the Maori tents, which have their own terrace, a kitchenette, a fridge, and a couch.
 Similar facilities can be found in the other rentals.
 Only the cottages and chalets come with a private bathroom.
 This too has been a conscious choice.
 During their travels to other naturist places, Sandrine and Sébastien noticed the social aspect of the communal shower.
 More than anything, they wanted their own Coq Rouge to be a social place, hence the choice to direct their guests towards the shower blocks.

 What to do at Domaine du Coq Rouge

 The focus on this social aspect is definitely a source of the great vibe at Domaine du Coq Rouge.
 Simple motivations to bring people together can also be found in the different activities.
 Of course, in times of COVID, this isn’t always easy.
 Several activities, like the children’s club, had to be canceled and the long table where the communal dinners normally happen had to be divided to maintain the social distancing.
 No matter how fun a gathering with many naturists may be, health is more important of course.

 The colorful, wooden structures of the central area at Domaine du Coq Rouge also create a certain alternative atmosphere.
 The pitches, that are spread around the domain instead of nicely in rows also add to that.
 When we arrived, our first impression was as if we had arrived in some kind of hippie village in the woods, where also creativity is seen as a high value.